exonum/exonum-doc/src/advanced/network.md

 [`/api/services/{service_name}`](../architecture/services.md#service-identifiers),
 where `service_name` is a string service identifier.
 This identifier needs to be unique within a specific Exonum blockchain.

+> The method hook is now called `wire_api`,
+> it initializes both public and private endpoints.

 !!! note
     There is no unified format for naming endpoints (e.g., passing parameters